rubenwardy/NodeBoxEditor/docs/developers.md

 **Prerequisites**

 * Download Irrlicht.
-1.8 is prefered, but 1.7.x will also work.
+Some features in NBE require Irrlicht 1.8 or later in order to be enabled.
 * Download the source code for NBE
 * You will need to download Visual Studio, of course.